A Practice Integrated Curriculum

 The Penn Compact 2022 affirms Inclusion as a means toward the essential ends of higher education – equalizing opportunity, educating leaders for all sectors of society, and enriching the experience of all members of the University community.
 MEAM, as part of Penn Engineering, participates in and strongly supports initiatives that advance the University’s efforts to achieve an educational and employment environment that is diverse in race, ethnicity, gender, sexual orientation, interests, abilities and perspectives.
 We strive to attract a diverse community of students and faculty, to provide an accessible, rigorous engineering education, and to improve our local and global communities through engineering.
 More information about Penn Engineering’s resources and programs can be accessed through the Office of Diversity, Equity, and Inclusion.

-To learn more about how the Department of Mechanical Engineering and Applied Mechanics supports the mission of diversity, equity, and inclusion, click HERE.
+To learn more about how the Department of Mechanical Engineering and Applied Mechanics supports the mission of diversity, equity, and inclusion, and the DEI Elective Option click HERE.